 The Role of Technology

-As a result of technological developments like smartphones, streaming services, and audio editing tools, podcasting has become increasingly popular with the impact of podcasts on radio and TV.
+As a result of technological developments like smartphones, streaming services, and audio editing tools, podcasting has become increasingly popular.
 In addition, smartphone accessibility has made it simple for users to access podcasts while on the go, and distribution of podcasts has become simpler due to services like Spotify and Apple Music.

 Additionally, it is now simpler for creators to create high-quality content due to the accessibility and user-friendliness of audio editing software.
 Future artificial intelligence and machine learning developments may create new possibilities for interactive podcasts and personalized content.